Get Registered as a Family Child Care Home

-Registration is the process the Department of Human Services (DHS), Bureau of Children and Adult Licensing (BCAL) uses to regulate family child care homes for the care of 1-6 unrelated children.
-The process requires that family child care home providers certify to DHS that they and their home are in compliance with the rules for family child care homes.
+Registration is the process the Department of Licensing & Regulatory Affairs (LARA), Child Care Licensing Division uses to regulate family child care homes for the care of 1-6 unrelated children.
+The process requires that family child care home providers certify to LARA that they and their home are in compliance with the rules for family child care homes.

-Note: It is illegal in the State of Michigan to care for unrelated children in your home without being licensed or registered by the Department of Human Services.
+Note: It is illegal in the State of Michigan to care for unrelated children in your home without being licensed or registered by the Department of Licensing & Regulatory Affairs.

 Step I - You must read the Licensing Rules for Family and Group Child Care Homes and the Child Care Organizations Act (1973 PA 116) prior to completing the online application.
 Upon receipt of your application, a rule book and the Child Care Organizations Act will be sent to you.